-If you have any further questions about COBRA or if you change marital status, or you or your spouse or child changes address, please contact your plan administrator.
-Additional information about COBRA can also be found at the web site of the Employee Benefits Security Administration of the United States Department of Labor.
+If you have any further questions about COBRA or if you change marital status, or you or your spouse or child changes address, please contact your group.
+Additional information about COBRA can also be found at the website of the Employee Benefits Security Administration of the United States Department of Labor.